Country Guides

 • "isMobileDeviceDetected failed" — The portal detected the photo was taken on a mobile device but the upload method triggered a mobile browser issue.
 Try uploading from a desktop browser.

 • "postureCheck failed" — Your head is tilted or rotated.
 Retake the photo looking straight at the camera.
+See our postureCheck failed fix guide.

 • "distortionCheck failed" — The photo has lens distortion, likely from being taken too close to the camera.
 Stand at least 1–1.5 meters from the camera.
+See our distortionCheck failed fix guide.

 For a complete guide to every Passport Seva error code, see our detailed post on Passport Seva Photo Upload Errors.